avidas/avidas.github.com/source/_posts/2016-04-18-what-makes-a-great-online-tutorial.markdown

 There are definitely caveats to this survey.
 As the person compiling this survey, it is at least slightly influenced by my biases.
 My target group is highly technically literate, so there is a bias towards modern tools.
 Perhaps it is worth taking into account the intent of writing tutorials, be it teaching, lead generation or growing a business.

 Like most studies, this too should be taken with a grain of salt and in no way is sure way to produce great tutorials.
 Someone's genuine passion, interest and the willingness to learn and teach find their ways to shine through content.
 However, just as the [Joel Test for Software Development](http://www.joelonsoftware.com/articles/fog0000000043.html) companies is often a good checklist for expected standards of software companies, being aware of the reader’s needs and voice can lead to sharper, more helpful tutorials.

+Research for this post was done by using Dripper, a twitter direct message automation tool that I helped build.
+Feel free to [reach out](mailto:avi@aviadas.com) if you want to know more about the software!